yoshito-n-students/layered_hardware/README.md

 </ros2_control>
 ```

-## Layer plugin: layered_hardware/JointCommandClamperLayer
+## Layer plugin: layered_hardware/CommandClamperLayer
-* loads lower and upper limits on joint command interfaces from the `ros2_control` tag in the robot description
+* loads lower and upper limits on command interfaces of joints, sensors and gpios from the `ros2_control` tag in the robot description
-* clamps joint commands within the `write()` function (e.g. limits position command using only min and max position limits, ignoring velocity and acceleration limits)
+* clamps commands within the `write()` function (e.g. limits position command using only min and max position limits, ignoring velocity and acceleration limits)

 ## Layer plugin: layered_hardware/JointSaturationLimiterLayer
 * based on `joint_limits::JointSaturationLimiter<joint_limits::JointLimits>`